ant-design/ant-design/docs/react/customize-theme.en-US.md

 }
 ```

-#### Mixed theme
+#### Custom theme

-If you're using a mixed theme for your project, try baking in the following ways:
+If you're using a custom theme for your project, try baking in the following ways:

 ```tsx
 import { extractStyle } from '@ant-design/static-style-extract';